-We will have an early breakfast at the lodge and walk to Lukla airport and take flight back to Kathmandu, you will then be accompanied to your hotel and have time to take rest and relax after a long amazing trek.
+We will have an early breakfast and fly back to Kathmandu from Lukla airport.
+You will then be accompanied to your hotel and have time to take rest and relax after a long amazing trek.
 Stay overnight in a hotel.

 - Day 21: Leisure day in Kathmandu

-It’s also spare day in case of bad weather in Lukla if we could not fly on scheduled date and time, or we can organize you a guided day tour in or around Kathmandu.
+It’s also spare day in case of bad weather in Lukla if we could not fly on scheduled date and time or we can organize you a guided day tour in or around Kathmandu.
 You can spend your leisure time by shopping souvenir for your beloved ones or simply relax after exhausting but momentous adventure.